 The evaluation of PGDM program is divided in to internal and external component in 40:60 ratio for each subject.
 The internal assessment of 40 marks in each subject will be awarded by teaching faculty of the particular course during the delivery of the course.
 There are seven components of internal assessment.
 A teaching faculty shall choose at-least three components for internal assessment.
 In case, Group/ Individual Project is selected as an internal assessment component; two components including project can be used for internal assessment.
 However, the weightage of each selected component shall be decided and communicated in advance to the students and course coordinator.
 In case of any change in the internal assessment evaluation components during the course, the approval shall be taken from director's office.
-In case of mismatch of selected internal assessment component will stand void.
+In case of mismatch of selected internal assessment component in the beginning of the course and component used for actual assessment; the assessment of particular component will stand void.
 The seven internal assessment components are;